-Whether you are a policy-maker, a healthcare administrator, a heathcare provider, a family member or a patient, you can make a difference!
+Whether you are a policymaker, a public health official, a healthcare administrator, a healthcare provider, a family member or a patient, you can make a difference!

-Opioids for chronic noncancer pain: A position paper of the American Academy of Neurology.
+Franklin GM.
+Opioids for chronic noncancer pain: a position paper of the American Academy of Neurology.